bmourgui/ehmos/README.md

   - simu03_summarise-model-outputs.R: transforms models' outputs (MCMC samples) in a summary dataframe containing optimum shift estimates for each species, models, scenarios and replications.
   - simu04_compute-performance-metrics.R: computes performance metrics (e.g., bias)  for each species, models, scenarios and replications.
   - simu05_make-figs&tabs-results.R: creates figures and tables presented in the main paper and supplementary materials.

+- appli
+  - appli01_formatting-data.R: transform raw datasets store in the data folder into a matrix used to fit the models.
+  - appli02_run-models.R: fit the two Bayesian models and the mean comparison method to the data created in appli01_formatting-data.R.
+  - appli03_summarise-model-outputs.R: create a data frame containing summary statistics of estimates (e.g., mean shift estimates) obtained with the three methods.
+  - appli04_results.R: create main results of the application study.

+- supp
+  - supp01_simulate-data.R: simulate the occurrence data for 9 virtual species with both symmetrical and asymmetrical response curves.
+  - supp02-run-EHMOS.R: code to fit the Explicit Hierarchical Model of Optimum Shifts (EHMOS) to the simulated data.
+  - supp02-run-GLMM.R: code to fit the GLMM to the simulated data.
+  - supp03_summarise-model-outputs.R: transforms models' outputs (MCMC samples) in a summary dataframe containing optimum shift estimates for each species, models and replications.
+  - supp04_compute-performance-metrics.R: computes performance metrics (e.g., bias)  for each species, models and replications.
+  - supp05_make-figs&tabs-results.R: creates figures and tables presented in supplementary materials 4.